-Outcome Local Infrastructure which contributes to public health and safety, supports growth, connects communities, activities communities and helps to protect the natural environment.
+Outcome How the Activity Contributes Local Infrastructure which contributes to public health and safety, supports growth, connects communities, activities communities and helps to protect the natural environment.
 By ensuring that adequate public sewage disposal systems are available at an affordable cost and all sewage disposal services assets are well maintained and operated efficiently.
 By ensuring the community wastes less to minimize the impact on the environment.